rvprasad/thundering-web-requests/servers/cyclone-python/README.md

 ## Execution

-Execute the following commands after installing Cyclone using pip.
+Execute the following commands after installing Cyclone and Twisted into PyPy using pip.

-- `python2.7 server.py`
+- `pypy server.py`